mnvx/time-to-time/README.md

 A simple web application for converting between Unix timestamps and human-readable date-time formats.

+## About

+This project created using [claude](https://www.anthropic.com/) and a little bit modified after.

+The initial prompt:

+> Create a new app for converting timestamps to date-time and date-time to timestamps.
+App must contain only html page with all logic based on js.
+The page must
+> have 2 fields: integer field with timestamp (UTC) and string field with date-time.
+Date-time must be in browser's timezone by defaults if not specified others.
+> Near date-time field must be a separate field with select for choosing a timezone of date-time field.
+When user enter timestamp, then field date-time must be
+> calculated.
+When user enter date-time (and maybe timezone), then field timestamp must be calculated.
+Date-time field must be by default in ISO format 2026-12-30
+> 12:30:25, but user can copy-paste value into this field in another format, therefore we must automatically detect used format and convert it into ISO.
+Page must
+> looks good, use some modern css library for this.
+Also use some package for converting date and time.

 ## Features

 - Convert Unix timestamps (in seconds) to date-time format